How To Rename a Local and Remote Git Branch

 git branch -M new-branch-name

-This command will rename the current branch and move the HEAD pointer to the new branch.
+This command renames the current branch and relocates the HEAD to the newly named branch, consolidating two actions into one.

 git branch -a